swt30/thesis/chapters/02-eos/02-eos.md

 These are well-tested and validated by years of experiments.

 I implemented the IAPWS functional relationships between temperature, density and pressure.
-Where appropriate, I numerically inverted these to give a relation of the form $ρ = f(P, T)$.
+Where appropriate, I numerically inverted these to give a relation of the form $ρ = f(P, T)$.^[This numerical inversion is described further in @sec:numerical-inversion.]
 I then tested these against the tables to verify that we had replicated them correctly.
 @Wagner2002 claim that these functional forms can be extrapolated outside the range of the tables.